eithan/connect-four/robot/PROJECT_PLAN.md

 ---

-### Phase 3C: SO-101 Hardware Setup 🔲 NEXT AFTER 3B
+### Phase 3C: SO-101 Hardware Setup 🔄 IN FLIGHT (arm ordered, prep work in progress)

-Goal: Order and assemble the LeRobot SO-101 leader+follower arm pair.
+Goal: Order, assemble, calibrate, and integrate the LeRobot SO-101 leader+follower arm pair.
 This replaces the "VLA training in simulation" path — real demonstrations from a human operator are faster and more reliable than sim-generated data.

-**See also:** [`VLA_FINETUNING_PLAN.md`](./VLA_FINETUNING_PLAN.md) for the openpi/SmolVLA/π₀/π₀.₅ deep-dive that extends this phase.
+**See also:** [`VLA_FINETUNING_PLAN.md`](./VLA_FINETUNING_PLAN.md) for the openpi/SmolVLA/π₀/π₀.₅ deep-dive that extends this phase. [`SESSION_STATUS.md`](./SESSION_STATUS.md) has the live TODO list of pre-arm prep work.

 **Why SO-101 over a UR5e real arm:**
-The SO-101 is a ~$150–300 6-DOF open-source arm designed specifically for LeRobot teleoperation and imitation learning.
+The SO-101 is an open-source 6-DOF arm designed specifically for LeRobot teleoperation and imitation learning.
 The leader arm lets you physically demonstrate pick-and-place, the follower records it.
 50–100 episodes → trainable ACT policy in ~4 hours of GPU time.
 No sim-to-real gap for the learned behaviors.
+See [`ARM_DECISION_LOG.md`](./ARM_DECISION_LOG.md) for the full evaluation that led to this choice (notably over the Hiwonder JetArm).

-#### 3C.1 — What to Order
+#### 3C.1 — What Was Ordered ✅

-**Option A — Buy assembled (easiest):**
-- Search: "SO-ARM100" or "SO-101" on Seeed Studio, WAVESHARE, or AliExpress
-- Buy 2 units (one leader, one follower) — ~$150–250 each assembled
-- Also buy: 2× USB webcam (Logitech C270 or similar, ~$25 each) for wrist cameras

-**Option B — Buy parts and print (cheapest, ~$100–150/arm):**
-- Servos per arm: 5× Feetech STS3215 (~$14 each) + 2× Feetech STS3032 (~$10 each) = ~$90/arm
-- USB adapter: 1× Feetech SCServo USB-to-serial board (~$15)
-- 3D printed frame: download STLs from `TheRobotStudio/SO-ARM100` on GitHub, print in PLA (~300g per arm)
-- Hardware: M2/M3 screws, bearings, power supply (7.4V 2A LiPo or DC adapter)
-- Wrist camera: 1× USB webcam per follower arm

-**Total for 2 arms (Option B):** ~$250–350 + print costs

-**Before ordering, confirm:** your Ubuntu machine has 2 free USB ports (one per arm's controller board) and you have access to a 3D printer or print service.
+**Hiwonder LeRobot SO-ARM101 Advanced Kit (assembled), ordered 2026-04-30, ETA early June 2026 (~25 business days from China).
+Total: $540 ($460 + $80 shipping).**

+Bundled in the Advanced Kit:
+- Leader + follower arms (both fully assembled)
+- Wrist camera + external scene camera
+- 12 servos total (6 × 12V, 6 × 7.4V) with magnetic feedback
+- 2× motor control boards
+- BusLinker V3.0 debugging board
+- All cables, power supplies (12V + 5V), table clamps

+**No additional camera purchase needed** — both wrist and scene cameras ship with the kit.

+**Before the arm arrives, confirm on the Ubuntu machine:**
+- At least 2 free USB ports for arm controllers (4 total counting cameras)
+- Discrete GPU available for ACT training (RTX 3080+ recommended)
+- LeRobot environment installed and smoke-tested (TODO item 1 in `SESSION_STATUS.md`)

 #### 3C.2 — LeRobot Environment Setup